TheLastScrub/delta-green-foundry-vtt-system/README.md

 This is a fan made Foundry system for Delta Green: The RPG, based on the Agent's Handbook from Arc Dream Publishing.
 It is unaffiliated with Arc Dream Publishing.

+# System Status

+This is a work in progress and is not currently stable.
+Any use is at your own risk, as the underlying structure is still seeing frequent changes.

 # Foundry VTT License
 This code uses the Foundry VTT and its API under the terms of the Limited License Agreement for Module Development.
 Foundry VTT is a Copyright of Foundry Gaming, LLC.